-During the year one director of Westfield Health was a director of BHCA Services Limited (resigned 19 June 2018).
+During the year one director of Westfield Health was a director of BHCA Services Limited (retired from Westfield Health 30 April 2018).

 B.2.
 Fit & proper requirements

 Westfield Health is committed to ensuring that everyone in leadership roles is fit and proper to manage the duties and responsibilities related to the key roles they are appointed to.
 The Nominations Committee and appointments process in respect of Board members is crucial to strong corporate performance as well as effective accountability.